SubZane/Grid-Guide-Generator/README.md

 Grid-Guide-Generator
 ====================

 A script for Adobe Photoshop.
-Will create a grid with columns and gutter based on user input.
+Will create a grid of guides with columns and gutter based on user input.

+* Number of columns
+* Column width
+* Gutter width

+## Installation
+put the script inside the folder named ´/Presets/Scripts/´ inside your Adobe Photoshop folder.